 - Showing a stronger range of vocabulary within each topic and a better grasp of mathematical language, as each topic introduction starts with a vocabulary focus.

-- Assessment of learning of each individual topic is better evidenced.
+- Assessment of each individual topic is better evidenced.

 - Our questioning is becoming stronger as we have a larger focus on vocabulary and strategies to achieving our answers rather than such a high focus on just the results themselves.
 This is developing children’s thinking and understanding of mathematical concepts.